owncloud-archive/documentation/user_manual/pim/contacts.rst

 Syncing with Android
 ~~~~~~~~~~~~~~~~~~~~

-1) Install CardDAV - Sync free from Google play store by visiting `this link <https://play.google.com/store/apps/details?id=org.dmfs.carddav.sync>`_.
+1) Install CardDAV-Sync free from Google play store by visiting `this link <https://play.google.com/store/apps/details?id=org.dmfs.carddav.sync>`_.
-2) This app supports auto- configuration which is an advantage.
+2) This app supports auto-configuration which is an advantage.
 After installing visit this `<carddavs://example.org/remote.php/carddav/> <carddavs://example.org/remote.php/carddav/>`_ to auto-configure the app.
 3) Enter your login details
-4) After the app has checked your login details you may select- Sync server to phone option
+4) After the app has checked your login details you may select the *Sync server to phone* option
 5) That is it.
 There is nothing else to do for Android!

 .. image:: ../images/contact_syncopt.jpg